twitter/scoot/scheduler/server/README.md

 ### **re-balancing**
 (rebalanceClassTasks())

-Each scheduling iteration tries to bring the task allocation back to the original class entitlements, but it could be the case that long running tasks slowly create an imbalance in the worker to class numbers (long running tasks tying up loaned workers).
+Each scheduling iteration naturally brings the running task allocations back to the original class entitlements, but it could be the case that long running tasks holding on to loaned workers slowly cause the number of running tasks for each class to be far from the target load percents.
-As such, the algorithm periodically _re-balances_ the running workers back toward the original target
+When this occurs, the algorithm _re-balances_ the running workers back toward the original target
 %s by stopping tasks that have been started on loaned workers.
 It will select the most recently started tasks till the running task to class allocation meets the original entitlement targets.